bluealpha-labs/website/src/content/articles/ai-agents-for-marketing-csuite-guide.md

 title: 'The C-Suite Guide to AI Agents for Marketing'
 description: 'Discover how AI agents transform marketing with autonomous workflows, real-time insights, and personalized customer experiences at scale'
 image: '#assets/backgrounds/background-2.png'
-author: 'peter'
+author: 'matthias'
 date: 2025-01-18
 time: 8
 tags: ['ai', 'leadership', 'tools']
 status: 'published'
+category: 'AI for Marketing'
 ---

-# The C-Suite Guide to AI Agents for Marketing | BlueAlpha

 The marketing automation landscape is evolving rapidly, and AI agents for marketing are at the forefront of this transformation.
 These advanced systems extend beyond simple automation by analyzing vast amounts of data, personalizing customer experiences, and empowering marketers with cutting-edge tools to drive engagement and achieve business objectives.